RZZT/Company-Documents/Drafts/draft-resolutions.md

 **Note: This file contains draft resolutions which have been or may be proposed by members of RZZT CIC.
 None of the resolutions have been passed by the members of the Company.**

-## Draft Resolution 2018-1: Restriction of objects
+## Special Resolution 2019-1: Restriction of objects

 **Proposed by:** Mozart Olbrycht-Palmer